 Mt.
 Annapurna IV lies in the heart of the Annapurna mountain range and is situated between the summits of Annapurna II and Annapurna III by a spectacular ridge that connects all three mountains.
-This ridge is an amazing wall, which includes Annapurna I (809m.), Annapurna II (7,937m.), Annapurna III (7,555m.), Annapurna IV (7,525m.) and Annapurna South (7,220m.).
+This ridge is an amazing wall, which includes Annapurna I (8091m.), Annapurna II (7,937m.), Annapurna III (7,555m.), Annapurna IV (7,525m.) and Annapurna South (7,220m.).
 The famous Machhapuchre (fishtail 6,993m.) is also located in the Annapurna range.

-Annapurna IV is relatively a easier mountain to climb among all the Annapurnas.
+Annapurna IV is relatively an easier mountain to climb among all the Annapurnas.
 Earliest expedition teams in the Himalayas had used Annapurna IV to build up their team to ascend other formidable Himalayan peaks.

-Above Camp I the route from Camp 2 to Camp 3 becomes steeper requiring fixed rope on some of the more difficult sections including a bergschrund that has to be crossed.
+Above Camp, I the route from Camp 2 to Camp 3 becomes steeper requiring fixed rope on some of the more difficult sections including a bergschrund that has to be crossed.
 Camp 3 is at an elevation of 20,500 ft and sits at the junction of the North Ridge and Summit Ridge.
 It sits on the "Dome" of Annapurna IV and affords us an incredible view of the Summit Ridge.
 The climbing on this section will be very demanding as we will be climbing some steep sections on the Summit Ridge proper as well as traversing some steep slopes below the summit with possibilities of encountering some rocks on the summit pyramid.